epfml/ml-project-1-electric_sheep/README.md

 ## Team:
 Authors: Ismail Sahbane(Computer Science), Yanruiqi Yang(Management of Technology), Ameer Elkhayat(Neuro-X)

+This is a machine learning system trying to predict whether a given individual has a risk of developping a cardiovascular disease given their clinical and lifestyle habits.
+We present here the general structure of the codebase.

 ## Project Structure:
 ### Data Preprocessing
-Filtering data, Feature generation, Cleaning missing data, etc.
+Feature generation, Handling missing data, changing representation of categorical data, etc.
 ### Training and Optimization
 Optimize the weights to minimize the loss function.
 ### Prediction
 Transform the output of the model to prediction labels.
 ### Local Validation + Testing
-Split the data to the training/test dataset and evaluate the performance of the model.
+Split the data to the training/test dataset and evaluate the performance of the model and tune hyperparameters.

 ## Files:

 ### run.py
-Execution Program of the system
+Execution Program for the system

 ### test.py
-Test file
+Test file, with simple unit tests for certain functions

 ### implementations.py
 Functions of implemented basic algorithms: